jStimpert0430/fvwm-StarterKit/README.md

 * Palemoon browser with the "Moonscape" theme.

-* Various tweaks in GTK apps to ensure system theming.
+* Enable settings inside GTK applications to honor system theming(ex. show titlebar in firefox)

 * Stanalone tray - used to pin running applications onto the panel.